 Another RIAA web-page.

 Lighter tracking forces will render greater detail but will also emphasise any arm inadequacies not found in tangential decks.
-A good compromise can usually be found somewhere between the lightest force and the half-way point of the range.
+A good compromise can sometimes be found somewhere between the lightest force and the half-way point of the range.
+In practice, the best value usually proves to be just under the specified maximum.
 'Heavy' stylus loadings can suit disco use and high sound pressure environments.
 However, a record that tracks badly at say 1g, can perform brilliantly at 2g (increase incrementally by, say, 0.25g until best results are achieved), unless the compliance is causing difficulties.
 A cartridge with a higher compliance needs a proportionately lighter arm and is best used on a tangential deck.

 See also Philips 624A.